schott12521/compose-cupertino/README.md

 # Contributions

-Contribution is always appreciated!
+Contributions are always appreciated!
 Since builds to maven central go through GitHub Actions, we can get your changes in quickly.

 Ensure that the copyright information is included in your file(s):